Kristen McMenamy: Career

-2004 to present

 In 2004, McMenamy made a return to modeling by walking the runway for the Prada fashion house.
 That same year, she chose to stop dyeing her hair, and instead let it go gray.
 The next year, McMenamy was booked by Marc Jacobs for his fall/winter 2005 campaign.
 In 2006, she appeared on the cover of the book In Vogue: The Illustrated History of the World's Most Famous Fashion Magazine along with Evangelista, photographed by Meisel.
 Then, in 2009, she was on the cover of the July issue of Vogue Italia, and the cover story had the words "McMenamy the Legend" as the heading.
 In the September 2009 issue of Harper's Bazaar, she wore no makeup for a feature story titled "Supermodels Supernatural".
 She also appeared in advertisements for Lanvin's fall/winter collection.

 The following year, McMenamy modeled for the fall/winter 2010 Viktor & Rolf fashion show, in which she was a "Matryoshka doll", where the designers put several layers of clothing on her, similar to how the dolls have several layers.
 She also walked the runway for Klein's fall/winter 2010 fashion show.
 In August 2010, McMenamy appeared on the cover of Vogue Italia.
 The cover image and the accompanying 24-page photo spread, which was titled "Water & Oil", were said to be inspired by that year's Deepwater Horizon oil spill in the Gulf of Mexico.
 A controversy arose over the photo spread, particularly because in some of the pictures, McMenamy seemed to be emulating a bird covered in oil.
 Though, according to Franca Sozzani, Vogue Italia's editor-in-chief, the message of the photo spread was "to be careful about nature".

 In September 2010, McMenamy starred in a short fashion film for Gareth Pugh's spring/summer 2011 collection.
 A few days later, she closed the Louis Vuitton spring/summer 2011 fashion show wearing body paint that was intended to look like zebra stripes.
 In January 2011, she closed the Chanel Haute couture spring/summer fashion show.
 She also starred in the 2011 short film The Tale of a Fairy, which was directed by Lagerfeld.
 She later made an appearance at the Cannes film festival, where she attended a gala for amfAR.